Don’t risk your well-being! Get 12 infidelity facts that will keep you safe!

 7. Willing to discuss what happened

-The partner who was betrayed, the victim, has a right to know what happened to him or her before they start a relationship recovery and healing process.
+The partner who was betrayed, the victim, has a right to know what happened to them before they start a relationship recovery and healing process.

 The betrayer, the cheater who refuses to talk or gaslights, twisting the reality of what happened, is not a candidate for infidelity recovery.

 A betrayed partner can never forgive if he or she does not know what happened.
-Details of the past relationship crime must be put to the light of day.
+Details of the past relationship crime must be brought to the light of day.